 Mixing and Tinting

 Custom colors can be achieved by intermixing Penetrating Stain colors or by adding up to 10 ounces of universal or industrial colorant per gallon.
 Also, colorant may be added to Penetrating Stain Natural Tint Base to create custom colors.
 Natural Tint Base Penetrating Stain may be used to lighten stain color in any proportion or as a tint base to which colorant may be added for ultimate color selection.
 Create Santa Fe pastel colors by tinting Pickling White Penetrating Stain with universal colorant (formulas available upon request).
-The amount of colorant added may affect its performance and extend the dry time.
+The amount of colorant added may affect its performance and extend the drying-time.
 DO NOT THIN.

 Approximately 500 square feet per gallon.
 Spreading rate will vary significantly depending on the porosity and texture of the wood.